Call us at

 • Early intervention, such as therapy and individualized education plans, can significantly improve outcomes for children with developmental delays.
 Ongoing support and accommodations are also crucial for their long-term success.

 Types of Developmental DelayWhat are the different types of developmental delay?
-Developmental delay can manifest in various ways, impacting other areas of a child’s development.
+Developmental delay can manifest in various ways and impact other areas of a child’s development.
 Two common types of developmental delay are fine and gross motor skill delay and speech and language delay.

 Fine motor skills refer to tasks that require precise movements, such as holding a toy or using a crayon.
 In contrast, gross motor skills involve more significant activities, like jumping or climbing stairs.
 Signs of motor skill delay may include a floppy or loose trunk and limbs.